CubeLitBlade/Data-Structure-with-C-Plus-Plus/README.md

 * Visual Studio Community 2022
 * ISO C++ 14

-If you meet compatibility problems, create one issue to explain it.
+If you meet compatibility problems, create one issue to report it.